Samnites: Later history

 The Samnites were one of the Italian peoples that allied with King Pyrrhus of Epirus during the Pyrrhic War.
 After Pyrrhus left for Sicily, the Romans invaded Samnium and were crushed at the Battle of the Cranita Hills, but after the defeat of Pyrrhus, the Samnites could not resist on their own and surrendered to Rome.
 Some of them joined and aided Hannibal during the Second Punic War, but most stayed loyal to Rome.
 After the Romans refused to grant the Samnites citizenship, they, along with other Italic peoples, rebelled against the Romans.
 This war, known as the Social War, lasted almost four years and resulted in a Roman victory.
 After this bloody conflict, Samnites and other Italic tribes were granted citizenship to avoid the possibility of another war.

 The Samnites supported the faction of Marius and Carbo in the civil war against Sulla.
 The Samnites and their allies were led by Pontius Telesinus and a Lucanian named Marcus Lamponius.
 They gathered an army of 40,000 men and fought a battle against Sulla at the Colline Gates.
 After their defeat in the battle, and subsequently the war, Pontius was executed.

 As a consequence of Sulla's victory and his establishment as dictator of Rome he ordered the punishment of those who had opposed him.
-Samnites, who were some of the most prominent supporters of the Marians, were punished so severely that it was recorded, "some of their cities have now dwindled into villages, some indeed being entirely deserted."
+Samnites, who were some of the most prominent supporters of the Marians, were punished so severely that it was recorded: "some of their cities have now dwindled into villages, some indeed being entirely deserted."
 The Samnites did not play any prominent role in history after this, and they were Latinized and assimilated into the Roman world.
-Several of their gentes would go on to achieve high distinction, including the Cassii, the Herennii, and the Vibii.
+Several of their gentes would go on to achieve high distinction, including the Cassii, the Herennii, Pontii and the Vibii.